Click here to see more results

 • Airports: More on this below…

-Is Costa Rica safe?
-Yes, if you watch out for sticky fingers at the airport.
+Watch out for sticky fingers at the airport

 During Costa Rica’s high season, the exit gates at the SJO and LIR airports resemble mosh pits at heavy metal concerts.
 Swarms of professional drivers and hotel representatives flock to the airport exits to locate their clients, resulting in a crowd of Costa Ricans yelling out names, holding up signs, and asking travelers if they need a ride.
 Unattended luggage can quickly go missing amid the chaos.
 When you exit either airport, keep your luggage tightly in tow, and don’t stop walking until you’re on the other side of the crowd.
 Once you’re through the mass, you can stop, breathe in Costa Rica’s warm and humid air, gather your thoughts, and figure out where you need to go.